The paleoclassical interpretation of quantum theory: A wave function variant of Hamilton-Jacobi theory

 So, the real part of the \Sch equation, divided by the wave function, gives

 with only one additional term -- the quantum potential

 The imaginary part of the \Sch equation (also divided by $\psi(q)$) is the continuity equation for $\rho$

 Now, all what we have to do is to revert the aim -- instead of presenting the \Sch equation like a classical equation, let's present the classical Hamilton-Jacobi equation like a \Sch equation.
 There is almost nothing to do -- to add a density $\rho(q)$ together with a continuity equation \eqref{continuity} is trivial.
 We use the same polar decomposition formula \eqref{polar} to define the classical wave function.
 It remains to do the same procedure in the other direction.
 The difference is the same -- the quantum potential.
-So we obtain, as the equation for the classical wave function, an equation I have named pre-\Sch equation:
+So we obtain, as the equation for the classical wave function, an equation I will name here pre-\Sch equation:

 Of course, the additional term is a nasty, nonlinear one.
-But that's the really funny point: We can obtain now quantum theory as the linear approximation of classical theory, in other words, as a simplification.
+But that's the really funny point: We can obtain now quantum theory as a linear approximation of classical theory, in other words, as a simplification\footnote{But note the important point that the very definition of ``linear approximation'' depends on the definition of the ``wave function.'', which depends on a choice of the classically arbitrary parameter $\hbar$.
+So there is not, as usual, a meaningful notion of ``\emph{the} linear approximation''.}

 But there is more than this in this classical equation for the classical wave equation.
 The point is that there is an exact equivalence between the different formulations of classical theory, despite the fact that one is based on a classical trajectory $q(t)$ only, and the other has a wave function $\psi(q,t)$ together with the trajectory $q(t)$.
 And it is this exact equivalence which can be used to identify the meaning of the classical wave function.